Emplocity/nameko-prometheus/README.rst

  - automatic collection of request latency metrics for RPC methods, event handlers and HTTP requests
+ - custom application metrics are also exposed automatically
  - HTTP endpoint exposing metrics to be scraped by Prometheus

 Installation